DetectiveApple12/Law/README.md

 out x;
 ```

-Law's code is written with rules - A rule is a required statement for an event to occur, meaning if there is a rule which says that x is equal to y the code inside the rule will only run if x == y
+Law's code is written with rules - A rule is a required statement for an event to occur, meaning if there is a rule which says that x is equal to y the code inside the rule will only run if x == y same with >, < and !=

 Code example for rules with set variables:
 ```law